klukovki23/healthcare-on-the-go/README.md

 "npm install"

 3. Install Android Studio for the Android SDK and device tools.
-   You will need to insall Android SDK Platform, Platform Tools and Build Tools.
+   You will need to install Android SDK Platform, Platform Tools and Build Tools.
    Add Android tools to your PATH (sdk/platform-tools)

 4. Connect a Device